 Congress voted to raise rates to reflect actual flood risk

 Each flood insurance policy is unique.
-We suggest you contact your flood insurance agent to learn when your rates may change and how much they may increase.
+We suggest you contact your flood insurance agent to learn if your premium will be affected, when your rates may change and how much they may increase.

 First properties to be affected by the change

-The policyholders seeing flood insurance rate increases in 2013 include:
+The policyholders seeing flood insurance rate increases include:

 • business properties in the Special Flood Hazard Area (mapped floodplain)